jfmengels/blog/content/blog/modulo-cons/index.md

 compiler ([see why](/tail-call-optimization)), are now optimized.
 Since this is one of the most common issues with failing TCO, this satisfies me greatly.

-I also made it so that recursive calls done like `condition || recursiveCall n` or `condition && recursiveCall n` benefit from TCO, as well, preventing the need to write [some comments](https://github.com/elm/core/blob/1.0.5/src/List.elm#L298).
+I also made it so that recursive calls done like `condition || recursiveCall n` or `condition && recursiveCall n` benefit from TCO as well, preventing the need to write [some comments](https://github.com/elm/core/blob/1.0.5/src/List.elm#L298).

 Now on to TRMC-specific operations.